alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Jovial_Assembler_Documentation.md

 ## Introduction
 Jovial is a custom assembly language designed specifically for the HP-16C calculator.
 It is intended to be used with the JRPN HP-16C Simulator to write programs that can be run on the simulator or typed manually into a physical HP-16C.
 It is modeled on the HP-16C keystroke programming language provided in the HP-16C manual with some small simplifications for ease of programming.
-The Jovial Assembler is a single-pass assembler designed to be easy to use and to provide a familiar programming environment for those who are already familiar with the HP-16C calculator.
+The Jovial Assembler uses two passes so that descriptive labels can be referenced before they are declared.

 The Jovial Assembler gets its name from the JRPN HP-16C Simulator.
 JRPN stands for Jovial Reverse Polish Notation.
 It was originally called the "Saturnine Assembler", since the next planet after Jupiter is Saturn.
 However, some later HP calculators (notably the HP-41) contained the Saturn processor, so the name was changed to avoid confusion.
 I have tried to remove all references, but you may see references to the "Saturnine Assembler" in the code or documentation.
 Don't worry, the Jovial Assembler and "Saturnine Assembler" are the same thing.